 However, Enbridge continues to impress in terms of both dividends paid and dividend growth.
 The company has raised dividends consecutively for nearly a quarter century at 23 years, and its 5 year dividend growth rate sits at an impressive 16%.
 With a yield of 6.37% at the time of writing, I’d consider Enbridge one of the best dividend paying stocks in the country.

-The oil and gas bear market has also done wonders to its share price for prospective buyers.
+The oil and gas bear market has also done wonders to its share price for prospective buyers of the stock.
 Enbridge has fallen from the $52 range back in late 2014 to $46.88 at the time of writing.
 The stock is currently trading at 16.9 times forward earnings and 1.52 times book value.
 This places Enbridge in the upper echelon of pipeline stocks in terms of valuation, but with its track record and history of rewarding shareholders, I’d still consider the company well within comfortable price range.